rurreac/slider/README.md

 reason.
 Then the functionality has been extended a little bit, so it allows for using it in other scenarios.

-Slider is a Server and a Client within the same binary that can be used to...
+Slider is a Server and a Client within the same binary that can be used to:
 * Send a fully interactive Reverse Shell from Client to Server,
 * Run commands remotely,
 * Upload / download files,
 * Run a reverse socks v5 server,

-...all through a cyphered connection, while allowing clients and servers authenticate and verify each other through [Ed25519](https://ed25519.cr.yp.to/) key pairs.
+All through a cyphered connection, while allowing clients and servers authenticate and verify each other through [Ed25519](https://ed25519.cr.yp.to/) key pairs.

 ## How does it work?